AdaCore/spark2014/docs/guidance/main.rst

 editor is highlighted in red.

 GNATprove can issue several kinds of check messages.
-In this document, we concentrate on the five most common: division by zero, array index, arithmetic overflow, value in range, and correct discriminant.
+In this document, we concentrate on the five most common errors: division by zero, array index out of bounds, arithmetic overflow, value out of range, and incorrect discriminant.
 They are described in section :ref:`Run-time Checks`.
 Other specific check messages can also be issued when tagged types or tasking constructs are used.
 You can find more information about these additional checks in the SPARK User's